Filters

 The Range filter checks if a numeric property’s value is within a specified range that can be open-ended.

-- final class cognite.client.data_classes.filters.Range(property: Union[str, SequenceNotStr[str], EnumProperty], gt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None, gte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None, lt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None, lte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, PropertyReferenceValue, ParameterValue]] = None)
+- final class cognite.client.data_classes.filters.Range(property: Union[str, SequenceNotStr[str], EnumProperty], gt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None, gte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None, lt: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None, lte: Optional[Union[str, float, bool, Sequence, Mapping[str, Any], Label, InstanceId, DirectRelationReference, PropertyReferenceValue, ParameterValue]] = None)

 Filters results based on a range of values.